eengnr/openharmonie/README.md

 ### Setup for infrared on Raspberry Pi Zero W

-Note that `LIRC` is not necessary on Bullseye.Instead, the kernel already supports multiple IR protocols.
+Note that `LIRC` is not necessary on Bullseye.
+Instead, the kernel already supports multiple IR protocols.

 Receiving/sending can be done with `ir-keytable` and `ir-ctl` on Bullseye.